 In the Sir Hammerlock's Big Game Hunt DLC, Professor Nakayama's breakdown starts more or less as soon as he successfully goads the Vault Hunters into coming after him (if only just to shut him up).
 He then spends the rest of the DLC in utter fear of the players and freaking out as they carve their way through his forces.

 Arcturus Mengsk in Starcraft II after Raynor broadcasts his controversial recordings to the Dominion:

 Mengsk: YOU jackals think you can come here and question ME?

 Kerrigan also suffers this during the final battle.
-In the beginning she's smugly taunting them, but as Terrans continue to hold off the Zerg, drive her back, and the artifact increasingly gains power she starts to scream angrily.
+In the beginning, she's smugly taunting them, but as the Terrans continue to hold off the Zerg, drive her back, and the artifact increasingly gains power, she starts to scream angrily.

 None of them broke down quite as spectacularly as Von Karma.
 Especially when you get to rub in his face the fact that he never would have been caught for the original DL-6 murder if he hadn't been obsessed with getting revenge on Edgeworth by manipulating Yanni Yogi into the present day murder, therefore drawing attention to the original case and allowing Phoenix to solve it.
 Oh, and it's hard not to enjoy watching him ram his head into the wall.